This article will look at exercising dogs with hip dysplasia

 The Last Word

 Hip dysplasia is a painful affliction that unfortunately means your dog will require lifelong treatment.

 Some respond very well to daily management, things like keeping them at a healthy weight, introducing joint supplements and medication for the pain, perhaps a daily relaxing massage and most important of all, gentle exercises that strengthen their core.
-If your dog improves, it can live a long, happy life, but in some cases, your dog may need surgery.
+Find out what dog breed exercise your pup needs and if your dog improves, it can live a long, happy life, but in some cases, your dog may need surgery.